stolostron/rhacm-docs/_pages/arch_builds.md

 ## Publish a GA version

-1. When you have completed all of the previous steps for the `prod` branch of your release, you can publish by selecting **Publish** beside each book on the Pantheon UI.
-We do not publish the `*.stage` branches live.
+1. When you have completed all of the previous steps for the `prod` branch of your release, you can publish by selecting **Publish** for each book on Pantheon.

 **Note:** If the publish button is grayed out, make sure that you are logged in to Pantheon.